 The Peanut Family

-There are also many non-food uses for peanuts using the shells, skins, and kernels.
+The peanut plant is very versatile.
+There are also many non-food uses for peanuts using the peanut shells, skins, and kernels.

 What are the best peanuts for peanut mix?

 What are the best peanuts for peanut butter?

 Runner’s medium size makes them the first choice of producers for use in peanut butters.
 Peanut butter has many great health benefits and adds lots of flavor to many recipes.
 Here is one you can try for a nutrition-packed dessert: Peanutella Crepes.

 What are the best peanuts in the shell?